-Our Company was incorporated as "Speciality Coatings Private Limited "on July 08, 1985, under the Companies Act, 1956 with the Registrar of Companies, Mumbai at Maharashtra bearing Registration No. 36774.
+Our Company was incorporated as "Speciality Coatings Private Limited" on July 08, 1985, under the Companies Act, 1956 with the Registrar of Companies, Mumbai at Maharashtra bearing Registration No. 36774.
 The name of the Company was changed to "Ambani Organics Private Limited" vide a special resolution passed on July 08, 1987.
 A fresh certificate of incorporation subsequent to the name change was issued on December 08, 1987, by the Registrar of Companies, Mumbai at Maharashtra.
 The status of our Company was changed to a public limited company and the name of our Company was changed to "Ambani Organics Limited" by a special resolution passed on December 30, 2017.
-A fresh certificate of incorporation consequent to the conversion of was granted to our Company on March 07, 2018, by the Registrar of Companies, Mumbai at Maharashtra.
+A fresh certificate of incorporation consequent to the conversion of was granted to our Company on March 07, 2018, by the Registrar of Companies, Mundai at Maharashtra.
+For further details, pertaining to the change of name our Company and the change in registerd office, please refer the chapter "History & other corporate matters" beginning on page no.112 of this draft Prospectus.